- A very small fraction of India’s science education centres facilitate equitable access to various spaces for people of different genders.

 - Gender segregation in Indian science institutes also almost always leaves out concerns of transgender, gender non-conforming and gender non-binary persons.

-This is the first edition of a new column, Science & Gender, that explores the intersection of these two realms in all their forms from an Indian perspective.
+This is the first edition of a new column, Science & Gender, that explores the intersection of these two realms in all their forms.
 Editions will be published once every six weeks.

 When researchers Chayanika Shah and Chinmay Shidhore looked at the sitemap of IIT Bombay, they found indelible evidence of campus spaces segregated by gender.
 In the book Space, Segregation and Discrimination (2021), the duo wrote,